Data Study · 2026

 Extremes

-- Shortest popular halfway route: Scottsdale ↔ Tempe (5 mi) — each driver covers about 3 miles.
+- Shortest popular halfway route: Hoboken ↔ Jersey City (2 mi) — each driver covers about 1 miles.

 - Longest popular halfway route: Fairbanks ↔ Juneau (626 mi) — better as a weekend trip than a coffee meet-up.